isomerpages/nlb-biblioasia/articles-archive/issues/_posts/2022-11-25-post-BiblioAsia Jan–Mar 2023.md

 <a style="text-decoration: none; font-weight: bold;" href="/vol-18/issue-4/">“Book City” in Two Streets: The Chinese Bookstore Scene in Postwar Singapore</a><br>Chinese bookstores in Singapore underwent transformational change in the postwar period. *Lee Ching Seng*. [(PDF)]

-<a style="text-decoration: none; font-weight: bold;" href="/vol-18/issue-4/">Maiden Lim of Redhill and Her Sisters: 	Taoist Folk Goddesses of Singapore</a><br>The local Taoist pantheon includes goddesses only found in Singapore such as Lin Guniang, Lei Niangniang and Huang Guniang. *Ng Yi-Sheng . [(PDF)]
+<a style="text-decoration: none; font-weight: bold;" href="/vol-18/issue-4/">Maiden Lim of Redhill and Her Sisters: 	Taoist Folk Goddesses of Singapore</a><br>The local Taoist pantheon includes goddesses only found in Singapore such as Lin Guniang, Lei Niangniang and Huang Guniang. *Ng Yi-Sheng*. [(PDF)]

+<a style="text-decoration: none; font-weight: bold;" href="/vol-18/issue-4/">The Divine Lance: Thaipusam and Murugan Worship in Singapore</a><br>The specific form of Murugan worship during Thaipusam has its roots in the story of Murugan meeting the primeval devotee Idumban. *Nalina Gopal*.[(PDF)]